solidify/jira-azuredevops-migrator/readme.md

 ## Getting started

 The tools are provided as-is and will require detailed understanding of how to migrate work items between different systems in order to do a successful migration.
-If you need support or help with migrations feel free to [contact the team at Solidify](mailto:info@solidify.se) for expert consulting services.

 - See the [migration process](docs/overview.md) overview for information on how to get started.
 - Read the article [Jira to VSTS migration: migrating work items](https://solidify.se/blog/jira-to-vsts-migration-work-items) for more context of the process.